freekrai/freekrai.github.io/reading.md

 			<p class="book-wrap"><a href="http://www.amazon.com/gp/product/032145345X?ie=UTF8&tag=phpprof-20&linkCode=as2&camp=1789&creative=390957&creativeASIN=032145345X"><img src="http://cdn.rogerstringer.com/wp-content/uploads/2013/02/designing-the-obvious.jpg" class="book"></a></p>
 			<h2><a href="http://www.amazon.com/gp/product/032145345X?ie=UTF8&tag=phpprof-20&linkCode=as2&camp=1789&creative=390957&creativeASIN=032145345X">Designing The Obvious</a></h2>
 			<p class="book-author"><span>by:</span> Robert Hoekman, jr.</p>
-			<p>Where <em>Don`t Make Me Think</em> talks about web design in general, <em>Designing the Obvious </em>focuses on web <strong>applications</strong>.
+			<p>Where <em>Don't Make Me Think</em> talks about web design in general, <em>Designing the Obvious </em>focuses on web <strong>applications</strong>.
 Robert is an experienced master of user interface in web applications and this book does a fantastic job of sharing practical advice in making yours better.</p>
 			<p><a href="http://www.amazon.com/gp/product/032145345X?ie=UTF8&tag=phpprof-20&linkCode=as2&camp=1789&creative=390957&creativeASIN=032145345X" class="button">Buy from Amazon</a></p>
 		</article>
 		<div class="fin">~&bull;~</div>
 		<article class="shelf">
 			<p class="book-wrap"><a href="http://www.amazon.com/gp/product/0321344758?ie=UTF8&tag=phpprof-20&linkCode=as2&camp=1789&creative=390957&creativeASIN=0321344758"><img src="http://cdn.rogerstringer.com/wp-content/uploads/2013/02/dontmakemethink.jpg" class="book"></a></p>
-			<h2><a href="http://www.amazon.com/gp/product/0321344758?ie=UTF8&tag=phpprof-20&linkCode=as2&camp=1789&creative=390957&creativeASIN=0321344758">Don`t Make Me Think!</a></h2>
+			<h2><a href="http://www.amazon.com/gp/product/0321344758?ie=UTF8&tag=phpprof-20&linkCode=as2&camp=1789&creative=390957&creativeASIN=0321344758">Don't Make Me Think!</a></h2>
 			<p class="book-author"><span>by:</span> Steve Krug</p>
-			<p>It`s funny that we need a book like this, as web designers, to remind us to use our own common sense when designing.
+			<p>It's funny that we need a book like this, as web designers, to remind us to use our own common sense when designing.
 There are so many patterns that get ingrained into us on how websites work that we often forget simple things that would make life for our visitors so much easier.
 This book is short and sweet, which is part of what makes it so great and worth every cent.</p>
 			<p><a href="http://www.amazon.com/gp/product/0321344758?ie=UTF8&tag=phpprof-20&linkCode=as2&camp=1789&creative=390957&creativeASIN=0321344758" class="button">Buy from Amazon</a></p>
 		</article>
 		<div class="fin">~&bull;~</div>